nidhi2297/ILFS-Risk-Analysis/README.md

 ## 📌 Disclaimer

 This project is for educational and portfolio purposes.
-Data has been sourced from public financial reports.
+Data was sourced from public financial reports (2013-2018)

 ## 👤 About the Author
 [Nidhi Sharma] * Aspiring Quantitative Analyst | CFA Level 1 Candidate | ISI Alumnus*